Frequently Asked Questions

 eligible for authorization to teach by a specific state (e.g.

 VT).
 The endorsement is generally listed on the license to

-grade level and the content area.
+indicate the grade level and the content area.

 How do I contact the Special Education Program?

 You can contact us in the Special Education offices at 454 Waterman